theimpossibleastronaut/rmw/docs/translating.md

 layout: default
 ---

-The rmw project uses [GNU
-gettext](https://www.gnu.org/software/gettext/manual/html_node/index.html)
-for translations.
-The po files are in [master/po](https://github.com/theimpossibleastronaut/rmw/tree/master/po).
+The rmw project uses [Transifex](https://www.transifex.com/na-309/rmw/) or [GNU gettext](https://www.gnu.org/software/gettext/manual/html_node/index.html) for translations.
+If you're not using Transifex, you can check if a po file already exists for your language in [master/po](https://github.com/theimpossibleastronaut/rmw/tree/master/po).
 Any changes you make or translations you add can be submitted via a normal [pull request](https://github.com/theimpossibleastronaut/rmw/blob/master/CONTRIBUTING.md#pull-requests).

+If you are using Transifex, you can submit changes or additions the way you normally would.
+Please open an issue on the rmw GitHub repo to let us know you are working on a translation or have completed it.

 If you've never done software translations before and need help, don't worry!
 You can ask for guidance using the rmw issues section.